 There’s no single plugin to recommend here, because you’ll want the one that integrates with your chosen CRM solution, like Salesforce or Zoho.
 If you already use a CRM, find the plugin that will let it integrate with WordPress.
 If you haven’t sprung for one, check out WP-CRM for a simple, economical option.
 MJM Clinic is an add-on for WP-CRM designed for the medical practice.

 You need a map on your website so that new patients can easily find you.
 An interactive Google map will stay up to date and show custom maps.
-There are lots of Google Maps plugins, but WP GMappity is one of the easiest to use on your own.
+There are lots of Google Maps plugins, but WP Google Maps is one of the easiest to use on your own.

 Pulling in posts from PubMed will not replace a blog at your website, but this plugin makes it easy to search PubMed from your website.
 You can even post abstracts you feel your patients would find valuable.
+This hasn’t been updated recently, but there are no others that do the same thing, so you might want to give it a try.
 There’s also a plugin for Treato if you’d like to introduce this medical crowdsourcing tool to your patients — perhaps with a note about the ups and downs of medical crowdsourcing.
 You know they do it, so you might want to be part of the conversation.
-It’s worth noting that there have been quite a few medical news feed plugins, and many are not supported any longer.
-If you’ve tried feeds in the past, you might find it worth trying again.
+It’s worth noting that there have been quite a few medical news feed plugins in the past, and many are not supported any longer.

 Some other health-specific calculator plugins: